ZephyrexTechnologies/ServerFramework/src/endpoints/EP.Patterns.md

 Most endpoints inherit from `AbstractEPRouter` which provides a standardized implementation of CRUD operations according to the patterns in EP.schema.md.

+> **Note**: For detailed documentation on AbstractEPRouter, AbstractEPTest, and related components, please refer to [EP.Abstraction.md](EP.Abstraction.md).

 ### Router Creation Pattern

 ```python